 Depending on the value of your home, you can achieve substantial savings on your taxes.
 If you qualify for the basic exemption, as well as the senior or disabled exemptions and county tax exemption, a total of $38,000 will be deducted from the value of your property when the county calculates your tax bill.
 If your property is valued at $150,000, you will only be taxed on $112,000.

-Visit the website of the Texas Comptroller’s Office to find out more about the tax breaks you might be entitled to and how to claim them.
+Visit the website of the Texas Comptroller’s Office to find out more about the tax breaks you might be entitled to, how to apply for property tax exemptions, and how to claim them.

-Aside from the exemptions offered by state law, there is another way you could lower your property tax liability.
+Aside from the homestead tax exemptions offered by state law, there is another way you could lower your property tax liability.
 There is a possibility that your property is overvalued.
-Local tax officials evaluate the properties in their jurisdiction, and each one has its own methods for doing so.
+Local tax officials evaluate (appraise) the properties in their jurisdiction, and each one has its own methods for doing so.
 This could result in discrepancies in calculating the value of a property, as well as the taxes that the owner is expected to pay.
-If you feel that you are being overcharged for your property, you can contact your county assessor and lodge an appeal.
+If you feel that you are being overcharged for your property, you can contact your county assessor and lodge an appeal with your county appraisal district.

 We pride ourselves on finding solutions to suit the unique needs of our clients.
 If you would like to discuss our property tax loans, please contact our experienced team at AFIC today.